-SNMP asynchronous monitoring (XSCF)
+SNMP asynchronous monitoring (SPARC M10, M12)

-This function monitors the node state by using the eXtended System Control Facility (XSCF) installed in the SPARC M-series.
+This function monitors the node state by using the eXtended System Control Facility (XSCF) installed in the SPARC M10, M12.

-The function can ascertain node failures by having the XSCF report the node state to the software.
+The function can ascertain node failures by having the XSCF report the node state to the software using SNMP (Simple Network Management Protocol).